Integration Patterns

 const client = new NopeClient({ apiKey: '...' }) — see Quickstart for setup.Which endpoint do I need?

-/v1/evaluate $0.05Full risk assessment.
-Returns severity, imminence, risk types, features, and recommended responses.
+/v1/evaluate $0.003Risk assessment with chain-of-thought reasoning.
+Returns severity, imminence, risk types, and matched crisis resources.

-Use for: Mental health apps, companion AI, nuanced response handling
+Use for: SB243 compliance, mental health apps, companion AI, high-volume screening

 The simplest integration for regulatory compliance.
-Call /v1/screen on every user message,
+Call /v1/evaluate on every user message,

 wait for the response, then show crisis resources if needed.